Your first workshop of the day is the graduation requirements.

 - College work go at a faster pace.
 The materials taught within one semester is comparable to an entire year in high school.

-- A “D-“ is considered a passing grade for most classes.
+- A “D-“ is considered a passing grade for most classes, although it is not the best grade to earn.
 If you wish to repeat any courses for a better grade, please consult with an advisor first before registration.

 A couple of tips about college professors:

 - They expect you to come to class prepared, having completed the prior day's assignments, readings, etc.

 - They expect you to come to class on time, and ready to begin the moment the class starts.